NojNo/Project3/README.md

 		├── publicshowLatestItem.py
 		└── showLatestItem.py

-If you run application.py(is the client-program), you will access the other files.
+If you run application.py(server-side code), you will access the other files.
 Here it is important that you do not change the position of the files and folders.

 Bugs and feature requests
 I have not found any.
 If you do so, please contact me!